noakawa/ihomes_scraping/README.md

   a. id - unique id for each type of property; primary key for this table
   b. type - name of type

-3. Price - store the price of each property and the curent date of price estimation
+3. Price - store the price of each property and the curent date of price estimation.
+Every time the prices change it adds a row with new price and the date.
   a. id - unique id for each type of property; primary key for this table
   b. property_id - foreign key to the table Pice; it's a one to many relation tothe table Propety
   c. date_of_today